Destructive earthquakes in southern Turkey on 6th February 2023 (Mw7.8 and Mw7.5)

 Fig. 1 Surface rupture distribution associated with the Mw7.8 earthquake on the East Anatolian fault system.
 Red dots indicate localities where surface rupture was identified on air photo interpretation.
 White-colored rectangular denotes not interpreted area due to snow, cloud, forest, etc. Yellowish colored star is the epicenter after USGS web site.
 Yellowish colored solid lines represent active fault traces (Emre et al., 2013; Styron and Pagani, 2020).
 The base map is shaded relief map produced by SRTM90 data.

 Fig. 2 Slip distribution along surface rupture associated with the Mw7.8 earthquake on the East Anatolian fault system.
-Red circle indicates slip amount of programmatical measurement.
+Red circles indicate slip amount inferred from satellite image interpretation.
 Yellowish colored star is the epicenter after USGS web site.

 - Çetin, K., M. Ilgaç, G. Can, E. Çakır (eds.)
 (2023) Preliminary Reconnaissance Report on February 6, 2023 Kahramanmaraş-Pazarcık (Mw=7.7) and Elbistan (Mw=7.6) Earthquakes, METU/EERC 2023-01, METU - Earthquake Engineering Research Center, pp. 91.